CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ## Legacy postgres_exporter Setup {#postgres-exporter}

 If you had been using pgMonitor prior to version 5.0.0, postgres_exporter was the method used to collect PostgreSQL metrics.
-This exporter can still be used with 5.0.0, but there are some additional steps required and it will be deprecated in the near future.
-It is HIGHLY recommended to switch to using sql_exporter as soon as possible.
+This exporter can still be used with 5.0.0, but there are some additional steps required.
+You MUST migrate to sql_exporter ASAP since postgres_exporter has been deprecated and will be removed in the near future.
 Custom query support will be dropped from postgres_exporter at some point in the future and that will break pgMonitor since it relies solely on custom queries.
 No new features of pgMonitor are being developed around postgres_exporter.

 Most of the installation steps are the same as above with the below differences for the relevant sections.